 The number of hours a student can work depends on his/her award and rate of pay.
 Most students are able to work an average of 10-12 hours per week.
 Sometimes additional hours are available during the summer or other vacation periods, but rarely would total hours exceed 30 per week.

-Hourly rates for work-study positions range from $8 to $9.15, and vary depending on the type of position and the length of time the student has been employed in the position.
+Hourly rates for work-study positions vary depending on the type of position and the length of time the student has been employed in the position, but are at least the State minimum wage.

 Students receive individual work awards based on their particular financial need.
 The award amount is the student's maximum level of earnings.
 This means that the student's wages cannot exceed the award amount.
 Once a student has earned his or her allocated award, he/she is no longer eligible for payment of work-study funds.
 Generally, however, the supervisor and the student establish a work schedule at the beginning of the work period that will enable the student to work throughout the entire period.